 Where I can I find CRS reports?

 Congressional Research Service (CRS) reports are written by staff members at the Library of Congress and are intended for use by the members of Congress.
-CRS reports are typically written to explain pending legislation, provide legislative history or give a general policy overview of an issue to a member of Congress.
+CRS reports are typically written to explain pending legislation, provide legislative histories, or give a general policy overview of an issue to a member of Congress.

-CRS reports are not officially published anywhere and not all of them are available to the public, which can make them difficult to find.
-Bloomberg Law has a collection of CRS Reports (in the Legislative & Regulatory page, under Legislative Resources).
+Until recently, CRS reports were not officially published anywhere and not all of them are available to the public, which can make older ones difficult to find.
+For current and recent reports, they are searchable on viewable at Congress.gov.

 CRS reports are also made available online from a number of organizations and libraries.
 Try searching "CRS Report and [title of report]" in Google or Worldcat.

-Updated: Jul 31, 2019
+Updated: Jul 30, 2025

 Related Topics